We are ONE church committed to ONE mission with ONE people in ONE place for LIFE!

 1. We are one church…

 In the fall of 2007, a group of believers in Denver began to meet, discuss, and pray about the vision of planting a church in downtown Denver.
 We rented a room in the basement of a church building at 18th and Broadway and cast the vision to a larger group.

-By the summer of 2008, about fifty adults had come together to form this new body.
-Sunday services and home-based community groups began in the fall of 2008, and a church body was born.
+By the summer of 2008, about fifty adults had come together to form this new fellowship.
+Sunday services and home-based community groups began in the fall of 2008, and a church was born.

-Over the following decade, this small basement gathering would grow to a beautiful multicultural, multilingual congregation of over 200 people from 10+ countries while also launch a thriving community non-profit organization called CrossPurpose.
+Over the following decade, this small basement gathering would grow to a beautiful multicultural, multilingual congregation of over 200 people from 10+ countries while also launching a thriving community non-profit organization called CrossPurpose.

 From the beginning, we have asked people to make a commitment to Christ and his church.
 The mission is serious.
 The laborers are few.
 The obstacles are many.
 And Jesus only talked about one brand of Christianity – radical commitment!
 At Providence, our core commitments come out of our identities as believers related to God.

 - We Grow through Community Groups.

 - We Give to one another.

 - We Go into the community.